LanguageMachines/ticcltools/README.md

 TICCLTOOLS
 ==================

-TicclTools is a colection of programs to process datafiles as used in Ticcl.

-These datafiles are in general large, and sometimes complex.
+TicclTools is a collection of programs to process datafiles, together they constitute the bulk of TICCL: Text Induced Corpus-Cleanup.
+This software is invoked by the pipeline system PICCL: https://github.com/LanguageMachines/PICCL , consult there for installation and usage instructions unless you really want to invoke the individual tools manually.

 The main programs in this colection are:
 - TICCL-indexer and TICCL-indexerNT